Maharaja's College metro station

 Maharaja's College is a station of Kochi Metro.
 It was opened on 3 October 2017 as a part of the extension of the metro system from Palarivattom to Maharaja's College.
 The station remained the western terminus of the line until 3 September 2019, when the line was extended to Thaikoodam.
 The previous station is M. G. Road.
 The name of the station refers to Maharaja's College.
+It is located a kilometre away from the Ernakulam KSRTC Bus Station.